Privacy in the SKUPONI online system

 Personal data collected through forms, sweepstakes and other sources

-Access and control of personal data files
+Access and control of personal data collections

-An individual who is a user of the Services provided by the Manager may access personal data collections through his user profile, where he also has the option of monitoring, updating personal data and changing consents.
+An individual who is a user of the Services provided by the Manager can access personal data collections through his user profile, where he also has the option of monitoring, updating personal data and changing consents.

-DEACTIVATION OF USER PROFILE
+DEACTIVATION OF THE USER PROFILE

 COMBINATION OF USER PROFILES